mmlacak/crochess/README.md

 To read book in a web-browser, left-click on a
 [PDF viewer](https://github.com/mmlacak/crochess/blob/master/crochess.pdf). \
 This will open PDF file in GitHub's own PDF viewer, no installation of additional applications neccessary. \
-_(For PDF viewer to work, make sure you granted all neccessary permissions in any no-script, ad-block your browser have.)_ \
+_(For PDF viewer to work, make sure you granted all neccessary permissions in any no-script, ad-block extension your browser have.
+Also, make sure you have enabled cookies, at very least, session-only.)_ \
 _(Rarely, "Unable to render code block", or some other error might show up.
 If so, wait a little, then refresh.)_

 To download PDF file, left-click on a [download PDF](https://github.com/mmlacak/crochess/raw/master/crochess.pdf). \